Eda Lord Dixon

 Eda Hurd Lord Young Dixon (November 30, 1876 – February 14, 1926) was a metal artist working within the Arts and Crafts movement at the beginning of the 20th century.

 Early life

 Eda Hurd Lord was born on November 30, 1876, in Evanston, Illinois.
-She was from an illustrious Evanston's family, she was the granddaughter of Harvey B. Hurd.
+From an illustrious Evanston family, she was the granddaughter of Harvey B. Hurd.
 Her mother, Eda Hurd Lord, was a successful businesswomen, one of the first in Evanston, and is responsible for platting the city's land and developing the residential spaces.
 Her father was George S. Lord, a wholesale druggist for Lord, Owen & Co., a company started by his father Thomas Lord.
 The Lords moved to Evanston in 1857.
 The novel "Childsplay" by Eda Lord is a semi-autobiographical novel recounting in part Lord's life as a child living with her grandmother, Eda Hurd Lord, in Evanston, where also Eda Lord Dixon grew up.

 She studied art in Chicago.
 She trained with Alexander Fisher of London and James Herbert Winn of Chicago, both leading enamel artists.